 “There’s also some thought that the very small blood vessels deep in the heart muscle may be forming small clots, disrupting how the blood flows, all of which can injure the heart,” he says.

 When heart inflammation is diagnosed, treatment begins by addressing the cause and then taking measures to protect the heart.
 Most of the time, that supportive care includes monitoring blood pressure and oxygen levels and preventing the heart from getting over-excited.

-“That means vigorous exercise is out of the question for a while, and all activity should begin gradually, increasing intensity and duration month by month,” Kalra says.
+“That means vigorous exercise is out of the question for a while, and all activity should begin gradually, increasing intensity and duration month by month,” says a cardiologist at Rush.
 “Then, the patient is checked for signs of inflammation six months later.”

 Less commonly, the heart is damaged to the point that it isn’t functioning as well as it did before the infection.
 In those cases, the heart condition is treated with whichever treatments are needed, from medication to procedures to repair the damage or more advanced measures.

 Because COVID-19 patients frequently have long-lasting effects from the virus, including heart issues, Rush opened a post-COVID care clinic where patients are connected with the specialists they need for their individual needs.